 - Everything has got to be fast, easy and accurate, online and in-store

-- Being able to offer a personalised shopping experience
+- Being able to offer a personalized shopping experience

 As highlighted by Dr. Tim Denison, Director of Retail Intelligence, Ipsos, “Technology and retailing are increasingly interlinked.”
 There are an overwhelming number of technologies available to retailers - from ways to track footfall to multiple self-service checkout options, no wonder they struggle deciding which ones to pick.